JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    ```

    Android Studio highlights that `Random` class is unresolved because you can't call specific Java functions from the common Kotlin code.
-2. Replace it with `kotlin.random.Random` from the Kotlin standard library.
+2. Follow IDE's suggestions and replace it with `kotlin.random.Random` from the Kotlin standard library.
 The code now compiles successfully.
 3. Add a bit of unpredictability to the greeting:

     ```kotlin